Climbing in the Rofan and Karwendel mountains

 The Karwendel provides fantastic rocks in alpine surroundings.
 The climbing areas around the Lamsenspitze and the same named mountain hut are particularly popular.
 Anyone who wants to climb here will find countless difficult and moderate sports climbing routes.
 Some of the classic routes have been renovated.
 The Lamsenspitze (2508 m) can be climbed via the “Brudertunnel” on a via ferrata.

 All information about climbing in the region is compiled in the current climbing folder.
-This folder is available in all Tourist Information Offices.
+The overview is available in all Tourist Information Offices.
 The handy brochure doesn’t just contain interesting facts about both mountain massifs, it also lists individual areas and routes with topographies.

 Professional support is provided by our mountain guides who are also happy to accompany you on your climbing tour.